 During our explorations of this fun Midwestern city, we kept getting asked about the “horseshoe”.
 It seemed like everyone “in the know” was familiar with the city’s signature dish.
 Obviously, there was no way we were going to miss sampling one.
 Our visit to Obed & Isaac’s Microbrewery was the perfect opportunity.
 Once again, we found a dish that had a little mystery around its origin.
 It was interesting hearing the various stories, but it was the dish that was the real winner.
 It is definitely carbalicious.
 (You can read more about horseshoes here.)

 Candy isn’t the only sweet snack found in Springfield, Illinois.
 As we explored the shops along 6th Street, (The original Route 66) we came to a pair of specialty popcorn shops.
-What we fund was a story of old and new working to bring options to the people who visit the area.
-Del’s Popcorn has been an Illinois icon for generations, and expanded to Springfield in 1980.
-Pittman’s Popcorn is a relative newcomer, but has its own niche on the popcorn business.
+What we found was a story of old and new working to bring options to the people who visit the area.
+Del’s Popcorn has been an Illinois icon for generations and expanded to Springfield in 1980.
+Pittman’s Popcorn is a relative newcomer but has its own niche on the popcorn business.
 With over 70 unique flavors, it’s gaining ground on its iconic neighbor.